- Home

 It also focuses on the absolute nature of human rights.
 Deprivation of liberty is deprivation of liberty, whether it happens to you, me, a Supreme Court Judge, or someone with a learning disability.

-Some useful links ...
+Some useful links (most recent nearest the top) ...

 - Please click here to download guidance relating to applications which go directly to the Court of Protection, ie for residents of Supported Living schemes, Sheltered Housing, Shared Lives etc. These are sometimes known as "Community DoLS" or "Deprivation of Liberty in Community Settings".
 And click here to download the COPDOL11 form (last updated December 2017) which has to be used to make the application.